skacem/skacem.github.io/_posts/2021-10-25-Customer-Segmentation-BA2.md

 memory usage: 1.2+ MB
 ```

-We proceed by transforming the column `data_of_purchase` from object a date object.
+We proceed by converting the `data_of_purchase` column from object to a date object.

 ```python
 # Transform the last column to a date object
 df['date_of_purchase'] = pd.to_datetime(df['date_of_purchase'], format='%Y-%m-%d')
 ```

-To compute `recency` we will create a new variable `day_since`, which contains the number of days since the last purchase.
-For that, we set January 1st 2016 as the pining date and count backward the number of days from the latest purchase for each customer based on customer id.
+To calculate the recency, we create a new variable `day_since` that contains the number of days since the last purchase.
+To do this, we set January 1, 2016 as the start date and count the number of days since the last purchase for each customer backwards using the customers ID.

 ```python
 # Extract year of purchase and save it as a column